Creating a Managed Phishing Campaign

-- Phish Link Domain: This is the domain that will appear if a user inspects the phishing link by mousing over it (without clicking).
-There are a variety of domains to choose from (some more obviously “phishy” than others!).
+Phish Link Domain: This is the domain that will appear if a user inspects the phishing link by hovering over it with their mouse without clicking.
+There are a variety of domains to choose from.
+Some domains are more obviously phishy than others.
 The default setting will randomize the domain for each campaign.

 These domains are owned by us and are only used for phishing tests.

-- Landing Page: If you'd like to change the landing page that all users in your managed accounts will see, you may do so by selecting a landing page here.
+- Landing Page: If you would like to change the landing page that all users in your managed accounts will see, you may do so by selecting a landing page in the drop-down menu.
 If you leave Use Defaults as the option, the system will use the default landing page your managed accounts have defined in their Account Settings page.
 If no defaults are defined there, then the systems will use the landing page that is associated with that particular email template.

-- Send an email report to local account admin after each phishing test: This will send a report to all local admins on the accounts each time a phishing test is completed and include metrics such as phish-prone percentage, attachments opened, etc.
+- Send an email report to local account admin after each phishing test: Selecting this check box will send a report to all local admins on the accounts each time a phishing test is completed and include metrics such as Phish-prone Percentage and attachments opened.

-- Hide this campaign from reports: This option removes all phishing campaign information from affected users in your managed accounts and from phishing reports.
-Hidden campaigns will not affect risk scores or Phish-prone percentages.
-Campaigns used to test phishing functionality should be hidden.
-For example, phishing campaigns that are created to test for whitelisting or the tracking of clicks on phishing links.
+- Hide from Reports: Selecting this check box removes all phishing campaign information from affected users in your managed accounts and from phishing reports.
+Hidden campaigns will not affect risk scores or Phish-prone Percentages.
+Campaigns used to test phishing functionality should be hidden, such as phishing campaigns that are created to test for whitelisting or the tracking of clicks on phishing links.

-- Prevent campaign edits by local account admins: When enabled, this option prevents admins on your managed accounts from making edits to or deactivating this campaign.
+Prevent campaign edits by local account admins: Selecting this check box prevents admins on your managed accounts from making edits to or deactivating this campaign.

 Note: If this feature is disabled, campaigns that are edited by a local account admin will be unlinked from this campaign and you will no longer be able to manage that campaign from your management console.